-I actually wanted to share a blueberry version of this crisp about a week ago but then realized almost nobody (except maybe me?) cares about berries anymore.
+I actually wanted to share a blueberry version of this crisp about a week ago (8/2017 update: here it is – paleo blueberry crisp) but then realized almost nobody (except maybe me?) cares about berries anymore.
 So here’s an apple version instead!

 I’ve been getting a lot of questions recently about whether or not the small amount of coconut flour in certain recipes is really needed.
 It is!